Councilman Kane of won't just throw people out of The Ark for no reason. Instead, he'll do it through the law.

 Luther: In one episode, a forger double-crosses a criminal who tries to buy fake passports from him after seeing just how many fake identities the man in question wants.
 The forger reasons that only a terrorist would need that many fake passports, and states that he has no desire to see his beloved London destroyed.

 The episode "Evacuation", where, even in school gym where the neighborhood is staying (because Hal's couch accidentally tipped over a train carrying radioactive waste), Malcolm is still grounded, despite not being at home.
 When Malcolm has had enough and sarcastically asks Lois if she's going to spank him, she puts Malcolm over her knee and... lightly taps him on the butt.
-EVERYONE IN THE GYM reacts with silent shock as if it's the worst thing ever and Lois is banished outside along with Hal, Reese and Dewey, while Malcolm finally gets peace.
+EVERYONE IN THE GYM reacts with silent shock as if it's the worst thing ever and Lois is banished outside along with Hal, Reese and Dewey, while Malcolm finally gets peace (meaning for once, Malcolm actually wins).
 Though Reese was banished for setting up a black market, Hal for causing the problem, and Dewey and been telling people his family was dead to get sympathy (and toys).

 Martial Law: In season two, a crooked guard has no problem with threatening a city with a binary nerve gas to get a huge pay-off.
 When he finds out his partner plans to use it on the city whether or not they pay, he tries try to stop him.